Logbook and Ranking Help/FAQs

 - Why can I no longer sign up for a challenge?

-You have 16 days after the start of the challenge to sign up for it.
+There is a deadline by which you need to sign up.
+You have roughly 16 days to sign up.
+See the specific team challenge page for more details and for the specific time deadline for signups.
 If you have not signed up by then, you are not able to take part in that challenge.

 - Why does my team not appear on the Standings for a challenge?